cresset-template/cresset/reqs/README.md

 The final result is that `COMMAND` is executed on all elements in each line of `FILE` while ignoring comments and blank lines.

-Note that spaces in a single line may lead to bugs by splitting the line.
+Note that spaces within a single line may lead to bugs by splitting the line.
 To use spaces, check the `xargs` documentation on how it handles whitespace.

 # Adding Custom Code